Is Power BI better than Spotfire for enterprise analytics?

 The Verdict: Power BI vs Spotfire in 2026

-For the remaining 20% — specialized scientific analytics, real-time industrial IoT, and advanced statistical modeling — Spotfire retains meaningful advantages.
-These are not minor advantages; they are capabilities that Power BI cannot fully replicate today, even with R/Python visual support and Fabric Real-Time Analytics.
+For the remaining 20%, which includes specialized scientific analytics, real-time industrial IoT, and advanced statistical modeling, Spotfire has significant advantages.
+These advantages are not minor.
+They are features that Power BI cannot fully replicate today, even with R/Python visual support and Fabric Real-Time Analytics.

 Need Help Choosing or Migrating?